ADGEfficiency/adgefficiency.github.io/_posts/2019-09-14-mistakes-data-scientist.md

 > If you don't make mistakes, you’re not working on hard enough problems.
 And that’s a big mistake – Frank Wilczek - Nobel Prize in Physics 2004

 I'm fascinated by systems that use error to improve.

 These are Nassim Nicholas Taleb's **antifragile** systems, which use error/pain/volatility/mistakes to improve.
 This is an observable paradox - a sign of a fundamental truth.
 Examples of antifragile systems include business, evolutionary learning, biological evolution, training neural networks and also **learning data science**.

 I've made many mistakes while learning, working and teaching data science.
-I see those same mistakes made by students at [Data Science Retreat](https://datascienceretreat.com).
+I see those same mistakes repeated by my students at [Data Science Retreat](https://datascienceretreat.com).

 Patterns exist in the mistakes made learning data science - hopefully sharing them will help you to only make them once.
 But do make them - the mistake is useful for progress.